 Welcome on my website!

 My name is Baudry Rocquin, I am a sociologist and a historian and this page was created in 2006 to gather information and sources on the history of British sociology.
 I had then a couple of papers on the topic, one of them being my Masters' thesis which you can still find and download below.
 My PhD at the University of Bordeaux extended the period and focused on British sociology between 1904-2014 while my DPhil from Oxford focused on 1920-40.

-It's been 10+ years since it was first created and, as of April 2019, it has now reached its cruise speed.
-There is now a page on my second, new book published with Palgrave Macmillan in 2019.
-I will be adding more material about my current activitiesat the University of Strasbourg, so do check this page from time to time.
+It's been 15+ years since it was first created and, as of March 2022, it has slightly been reshaped in order to reflect the changes in my research interets as well as the increasing number of my publications.
+I will be adding more material about my current activities at the University of Strasbourg, so do check this page from time to time.
 Have you tried my blog?